What does “Valere” mean?

 Artificial Intelligence has transformed several essential segments of the market through its many benefits and applications.
 Times of research have made AI meaningful in learning human thinking, performance, and so on.
-Still, there are a few regions where it requires development, like imitating opinions and human behavior.
+Still, there are few regions where it requires development, like imitating opinions and human behavior.
 In past years, we have seen millions of processes where AI has interpreted the manner while improving the results.
 Among all industrial sectors, healthcare has availed the most of this revolutionary technology.

 AI has transformed the healthcare industry in many ways, from providing accuracy to simplifying many internal processes.
 One such AI subset is computer vision technology that has improved the efficiency of the healthcare sector by analyzing the content of visual data like images or videos and providing accurate results.

 In AI's, computer vision is a field that allows computers and systems to acquire essential data from videos, digital images, and any other visual inputs and make actions or advice depends on that information.
 If AI allows computers to consider, then computer vision lets them see, recognize and understand.

 Computer vision elevated machines to do these tasks but, you can do it in very little time with cameras, data, and algorithms instead of the retina, visual cortex, and optic nerve.
 As a system led to examine products or observe production properties can analyze thousands of products or methods a minute, spotting invisible defects or concerns, it can quickly exceed human capabilities.

 Healthcare is one of the fastest-growing sectors in terms of technology.
 AI-based computer vision has taken healthcare to a new level.
 In health care, sometimes human's life pale, and each decision needs accuracy.
 Computer vision in healthcare gives that exactness.
 It has completely changed the healthcare industry.
 Mention some points that go in favor of computer vision technology in transforming the healthcare industry.